Last Updated on April 23, 2022 by Rakesh Gupta

 - Click Retrieve.

-- Click Download Zip File select your Desktop as the place to save the file in so it is easy to find later on.
+- Click Download Zip File and select your Desktop as the place to save the file so it is easy to find later on.

-- At the end, logout from the Workbench.
+- In the end, logout from the Workbench.

 - The last step is to upload the package to Pamela’s UAT Sandbox.

-- Make sure that you’ve selected Sandbox for Environment option.
+- Make sure that you’ve selected the Sandbox for Environment option.

-- Navigate to Migration tab and select Deploy option.
+- Navigate to the Migration tab and select the Deploy option.